 Want to Get Paid to Protect Your Waters?

-The Thousand Island Land Trust and SLELO PRISM are co-administrating a Watercraft Inspection Steward Program in the SLELO region.
+The Thousand Island Land Trust and SLELO PRISM are co-administrating a Watercraft Inspection Steward Program (WISP) in the SLELO region.

-Responsibilities include: conducting watercraft inspections, data collection and administering voluntary surveys, identification and management of Aquatic Invasive Species (AIS), and interactions with the public, and distribution of educational materials.
+Responsibilities include: conducting watercraft inspections, data collection and administering voluntary surveys, identification and management of Aquatic Invasive Species (AIS), interactions with the public, and distribution of educational materials.